nepedigo-XIII/GradSchoolNotes/CY/MIS564/Final.md

 ---

 ### Effective SETA Principles
-1. **Train leaders first**
-   - Leadership buy-in drives organizational culture and compliance
+1. **Train leaders first**: Leadership buy-in drives organizational culture and compliance

-2. **Use formal and informal communication**
-   - Policies, emails, workshops, and casual reinforcement all contribute
+2. **Use formal and informal communication**: Policies, emails, workshops, and casual reinforcement all contribute

-3. **Interactive communication**
-   - Simulations, phishing tests, discussions, and hands-on activities improve retention
+3. **Interactive communication**: Simulations, phishing tests, discussions, and hands-on activities improve retention

-4. **Promote employee agency**
-   - Employees should feel they have input and ownership in policies
+4. **Promote employee agency**: Employees should feel they have input and ownership in policies

-5. **Leaders teach security**
-   - Security becomes part of daily operations, not just IT’s responsibility
+5. **Leaders teach security**: Security becomes part of daily operations, not just IT’s responsibility

-6. **Use real incidents**
-   - Demonstrates real-world consequences and increases perceived relevance
+6. **Use real incidents**: Demonstrates real-world consequences and increases perceived relevance

 ---